Now that you’ve installed WordPress, it’s time to perk up the plain vanilla functionality by learning how to install WordPress plugins!

 Let’s say your production site is www.mycookingsite.com/blog and your test site is www.mytestsite.com/blog.

-- FTP the following files and folders from www.mycookingsite.com/blog/ to your computer or hard drive:
+- FTP the following files and folders from www.mycookingsite.com/blog/ to your computer or hard drive Note that I’m ignoring your wp-content/uploads folder, as there is really no need to upload your image library):

-- On your computer or hard drive, delete the plugin folder for wp-stats if you have it enabled.
-This is to insure that you do not confuse WordPress’s dashboard when you create your test site.
+- On your computer or hard drive, delete the plugin folder for Jetpack if you have it enabled.
+This is to insure that you do not confuse the WordPress stat engine when you create your test site.

 - FTP all of the individual files that are at the same level as the wp-admin, wp-content, and wp-includes folder to your computer or hard drive.